qrvey/partner-portal/docs/ui-docs/basics/introduction.md

 sidebar_label: Introduction to the UI
 ---

-In this document we’ll show you the basic features of the Qrvey creator interface, and how to navigate your way through them.
+In this document we’ll show you the basic features of the Qrvey Composer interface, and how to navigate your way through them.
 When you first log into Qrvey, you’ll see the following layout.

 ![1_introduction](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/basics/3.3_introduction/2_introduction.png#thumbnail)